Canon 7D II vs Panasonic FZ1000

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ1000 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
+Both the 7D Mark II and the FZ1000 have been discontinued, but can regularly be found used on ebay.
+The FZ1000 was replaced by the Panasonic FZ2500, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 7D II better than the Panasonic FZ1000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.